tharnyelilvannan/tharnyelilvannan/README.md

 I'm a third-year Software Engineering student at McMaster University with a passion for embedded programming, machine learning, robotics, and DevOps.

 ## About Me
-I love baking (especially cupcakes), doing henna, and learning new languages!
+I love baking (especially Lavender Vanilla cupcakes!), doing henna, and learning new languages!
 I'm currently learning French, Tamil and ASL.

 ## Languages and Tools
 <p align="left">